ThomasLastName/labs_680/README.md

 sys.path.append(my_favorite_path)
 ```

-Advanced csers can place the required files by "git cloning" this as well as the aforementioned two repos to the location of their preference.
+Advanced users can place the required files by "git cloning" this as well as the aforementioned two repos to the location of their preference.

 ---